SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-01-22-debugging-unity-3d-with-vscode.markdown

 - **\*\*New As of VSCode Version 1.0.0** , you also now have to install C# support for VSCode, it no longer ships by default (most likely so they can update it separately).
 To install this, repeat the instructions above for the Unity Debugger, but install the “C#” package instead (it’s actually the first in the list :D).
 Once installed, you will have an option to restart VSCode to complete the install.
-- In the “Unity” extension search, you will also find&nbsp;[Tobiah Zarlez](https://marketplace.visualstudio.com/search?term=publisher%3A%22Tobiah%20Zarlez%22&target=VSCode)&nbsp;new Unity Tools extension, which enables both Unity and VSCode documentation lookup support by selecting a class / property and hitting “Ctrl and #” (CMD and # for Mac’s). &nbsp;Pretty useful.
+- In the “Unity” extension search, you will also find [Tobiah Zarlez](https://marketplace.visualstudio.com/search?term=publisher%3A%22Tobiah%20Zarlez%22&target=VSCode) new Unity Tools extension, which enables both Unity and VSCode documentation lookup support by selecting a class / property and hitting “Ctrl and #” (CMD and # for Mac’s).
+Pretty useful.

 Almost there, we now have all the necessary components installed, however to enable debugging, there is one final step.